-A VPN provider offers a number of servers that can allow you to appear as if you’re getting online from a different location and country, complementing your Hulu subscription and meaning that you can watch content even when you’re, say, on holiday abroad.
+A VPN provider offers a number of servers that can allow you to appear as if you’re getting online from a different location and country, complementing your Hulu subscription and meaning that you can watch content even when you find yourself on holiday abroad.

 Another benefit is that a VPN will also potentially free you from the burden of ISP throttling, and may actually provide a boost in your internet speeds, in some cases.
-However, do note that very few VPN providers can actually deliver streaming to your screen.
+However, it is important to note that very few VPN providers can actually deliver streaming to your screen.

 Also bear in mind that watching content that shouldn’t be available in your particular region is something Hulu doesn’t want to allow, and the firm puts a lot of effort into detecting and blocking VPN users.
 Naturally, if you’re engaging in VPN content unblocking, you do so entirely at your own risk…

 Best VPN for Hulu in 2020

 Number of servers: 3,000+ | Server locations: 160 | IP addresses: 30,000 | Maximum devices supported: 5

 ExpressVPN offers a quality VPN with more than 3,000 servers in 94 countries (there are plenty of servers located in the US, with a couple in Japan, too), and generally above-average speeds that will allow you to stream HD content without a problem.

 A wide range of platforms are supported: Windows, Mac, Linux, Android, and iOS.
 That means you can watch Hulu from your desktop, laptop, tablet, or smartphone.
 Additionally, the MediaStreamer DNS feature unblocks Hulu on devices that don’t have native VPN support (i.e. Apple TV, smart TVs and game consoles).